launchdarkly/integration-framework/README.md

 ![vscode-hints](https://gist.githubusercontent.com/rmanalan/447b78a8c00a46c8638cca834c3009a3/raw/264fafe547a82ada8e5c134832bf35508a6b6458/manifest-vscode.png)

-### Step 4: Describe your integration's basic information through the Manifest
+### Step 4: Describe your integration's basic information inside the manifest

 The first part of the manifest describes your organization, contacts, URLs, and a few things we need to list your integration properly: